arkalira/Deploying-VMs-to-Proxmox-using-cloud-init/README.md

  - Template VM: Debian 9 based
  - Proxmox: 5.1 or above

 ### Download the cloud-init CDImage for Debian 9

- - Download to local folder in Proxmox
+ - Download to a local folder in your Proxmox

 ```
 wget https://cdimage.debian.org/cdimage/openstack/current-9/debian-9-openstack-amd64.qcow2